 - In this case, it may be possible to stitch the model - as it was before the crash - with another model.
 Conceptually this could "revive" the remaining scan points, though this varies on a case by case basis.

 Currently, stitching is a free service offered by Matterport.
 To request stitching for your 3D models, please contact our support team.
 Include the URLs for all of the models that you want combined.

 Stitching is a manual, time-intensive process that typically takes 20 working hours or more per project (in the best of situations).
-Because this is a time-intensive process, stitch requests have turnaround times of four weeks from when you submit the request.
+Because this is a time-intensive process, and is first come first served, stitching requests could take weeks from the time you submit the request.

 Any edits you make to the original model (such as Mattertag Posts) do not carry over to the combined model.
 Please wait to make those edits until after the stitching is complete.